bevyengine/bevy_github_ci_template/README.md

   - [License](#license)
   - [Contribution](#contribution)

-By default, it only publishes to GitHub Releases, but you can enable or disable any target by setting their environment variable to `true` or `false` in the ([release.yaml](.github/workflows/release.yaml#L16)) file.
+By default, it only publishes to GitHub Releases, but you can enable or disable any target by setting their environment variable to `true` or `false` in the ([release.yaml](.github/workflows/release.yaml#L19)) file.

-For example, `add_github_pages_release: true` will publish the web version of your game to GitHub Pages.
+For example, `publish_github_pages: true` will publish the web version of your game to GitHub Pages.

 Every time you trigger this workflow, it will upload the files for every platform you enable in the build process.